 Gifted-specific personal development.

-How many gifted people are desperate for a therapist, coach or mentor who gets how their unique mind works and can go at their speed, complexity and drive?
-So many, and if you’ve tried to find that, you know that it’s not easy.
 Part of our experiment has been to gather gifted coaches and mentors into a cohesive, collaborative and creative network that is easy to find and easy to work with.
-We have more than twenty coaches around the world who join together to support gifted adults (and kids!) in all areas of personal, professional and social development and growth.
-We work mostly by Skype and in many languages.
-You can find out about that here.
+We have coaches around the world who join together to support gifted adults (and kids!) in all areas of personal, professional and social development and growth.
+We work mostly by zoom and in many languages.
+You can find out about our coaching (and giftedness integration work) here.
 If you need a gifted-specific therapy referral or other gifted-specific mental health support, we offer that here.

 Your unique gifted cognitive profile.